jonathandell27/GeoCoding-addresses-for-Tel-Aviv-municipality-by-API/README.md

 # GeoCoding-addresses-for-Tel-Aviv-municipality
-The purpose of this code is to append X Y coordinates in 2039 grid (Israel TM Grid) for an address in the city of Tel Aviv.
+The purpose of this code is to append X Y coordinates in 2039 grid (Israel TM Grid) for a text address in Tel Aviv.

 The Input - an Excel table that has a field of an address in Tel Aviv (Hebrew) that includes a street name and a house number.

-The Output - an Excel table and an SHP file of the same Input table plus fields of X Y with a match percentage field from the API of the address layer of Tel Aviv municipality.
+The Output - an Excel table and SHP file of the same Input table plus fields of X Y with a match percentage field from the free API of the address layer of Tel Aviv municipality.

+There are 2 options for executing the code:

+   #GeoCode Arcpy
+   Code that includes the use of the Arcpy package of ArcGIS.
+     - Faster
+     - Only for ArcGIS Pro users (paid)

+   #GeoCode Open Source:
-The code is written by Python and includes the use of tkinter, arcpy, FuzzyWuzzy and more packages.
+   Code that includes the use of open source packages
+     -free
+     - About 2-4 minutes slower than Arcpy's code

 Before running this code, make sure that:
-1. ArcGIS Pro version 2.5 or higher is installed on your computer.
+1. for GeoCode Arcpy - make sure you have ArcGIS Pro version 2.5 or higher that installed on your computer.
 2. Optional - download FuzzyWuzzy package (PIP Install).

 The code files:

-1. GeoCode.py
+1. GeoCode Arcpy.py
+2. GeoCode Open Source.py
-2. Output.lyrx
+3. Output.lyrx
-3. fuzzywuzzy folder - Not required if you already have it installed
+4. fuzzywuzzy folder - Not required if you already have it installed

 Code steps: